RasmusLiltorp/DailyScrum/README.md

 | Backend     | [ASP.NET Core Web API](https://learn.microsoft.com/en-us/aspnet/core/) + C# |
 | Database    | [Supabase PostgreSQL](https://supabase.com/) |
 | ORM         | Entity Framework Core |

+## 🔐 CAPTCHA Setup

+To enable CAPTCHA protection when creating a lobby you must configure a Google reCAPTCHA v3 site key and secret.

+Set the following environment variables before running the app:

+- `NEXT_PUBLIC_RECAPTCHA_SITE_KEY` – your public site key used on the frontend
+- `CAPTCHA_SECRET_KEY` – the matching secret key used by the API